 The highlights of this mega cool island during our trip were:

 Not for under 18 year olds!

 This park is a big garden full with erotic art and sculptures.
 There is a small museum and of course gift shops where you can buy sexual toys and gadgets.
 Or you can try a penis or boobie cake at their snack shop.
-5 the pictures are pretty mild for what you will see inside)
+The pictures below are pretty mild for what you will actually see inside.